 When pizza boxes approach a 20 percent weight concentration of grease, interference with the paper’s inter-fiber bonding results in significant paper strength loss.

-However, at pizza box grease concentrations under 10 percent, paper strength loss is low.
-Cheese tends to solidify and get screened out during the pulping process, so it does not impact paper recycling either.
+However, paper strength loss is low at pizza box grease concentrations under 10 percent.
+Cheese tends to solidify and get screened out during pulping, so it does not impact paper recycling either.

 Check with Your Local Recycling Program